FAQ + SAFETY

 The blue classic and grey erryday are quite generous, stick to your usual size for a comfortable fit or go down a size for more fitted.

 The blue skinny fit and black jetset are more fitted so stick to your usual size.

 The dress styles are true to size.
 If you like them to be a bit more casual and fit on the hips, go up a size.

 How do I tie the sling?

 There are many ways to tie the sling but we recommend three ways depending on the size of your angel tot.
-Please watch the video above to learn more about tying the sling.
+Please watch our 'how-to' videos to learn more about tying the sling.